OhMajesticLama/degiroasync/README.md

 SOFTWARE.
 ```
 The license under which this software is made available can be found in
-the License file in this repository.
+the LICENSE file in this repository.

 It is the responsability of the user of this library to ensure its
 product is running and passing adequate tests before running it in production.